 The Clinton Administration requested \$475.5 million for CTR in FY2000.
-The Senate (S. 1059) approved the full request, but it expressed concerns about Russia's financial commitment to the CTR programs and about other areas of Russia's nuclear weapons programs.
+The Senate (S. 1059) approved the full request, but expressed concerns about Russia's financial commitment and about other areas of Russia's nuclear weapons programs.
 The House approved \$444.1 million for CTR and again eliminated funding for the construction of a chemical weapons destruction facility.
-It mandated, instead, that U.S. assistance seek to improve security at existing chemical weapons storage facilities.
-The Conference Committee (H.Rept 106-301) approved the Administration's request for \$475.5 million for CTR programs, but it also approved House position precluding funding for the construction of a chemical weapons destruction facility.
+The Conference Committee (H.Rept 106-301) approved the Administration's request of \$475.5 million, but it also approved House position precluding funding for the construction of a chemical weapons destruction facility.
 The Clinton Administration requested \$458.4 million for CTR in FY2001.
-The Senate Armed Services Committee approved the full amount, but limited the use of funds for the construction of the chemical weapons destruction facility until the Secretary of Defense could certify that Russia was committed to providing at least \$25 million per year to help construct and operate the facility; that Russia was committed to destroying all its remaining nerve agent; that other nations were committed to providing funding for the social infrastructure around this facility; and that Russia was committed to destroying its chemical weapons production facilities.
-The House again eliminated all funding for the chemical weapons destruction facility.
-In its version of the Defense Authorization Bill (H.R.
-4205), it provided only \$433.4 million for CTR.
-The House prevailed and the Conference Report (H.Rept.
-106-945) authorizes the appropriation of only \$433.4 million for CTR and precludes any expenditures on the construction of a chemical weapons destruction facility in Russia.
-Instead, it expresses the sense of Congress that the international community should do more to help Russia eliminate its chemical weapons in accordance with its obligations under the Chemical Weapons convention.
+The Senate Armed Services Committee again approved the full amount, but limited the use of funds for the construction of the chemical weapons destruction facility.
+The House again eliminated funding for the conference Report (H.Rept.
+106-945) authorized the appropriation of only \$433.4 million for CTR and precluded any expenditures on the construction of a chemical weapons destruction facility in Russia.
+It expressed the sense of Congress that the international community should do more to help Russia eliminate its chemical weapons.

-The Bush Administration requested \$403 million for CTR programs, a reduction of \$40 million from the amount authorized in FY2001.
+The Bush Administration requested \$403 million for CTR programs in FY2002, a reduction of \$40 million from the amount authorized in FY2001.
 This reduction results primarily from the absence of funding for the Mayak plutonium storage facility.
-The Administration has stated that Russia does not require any additional assistance with this project.
+The Administration has stated that Russia did not need additional assistance with this project.
 The Administration did, however, requested \$50 million to resume construction at the chemical weapons destruction facility in Russia.
 Congress had denied funding for this project in FY2000 and FY2001, but it approved the request for FY2002, along with its approval of the full request for \$403 million.
-In late December 2001, the Administration completed its review of the CTR program, and has concluded that it should continue with most of the programs currently underway.
-It concluded that these programs were "effectively managed" and did serve U.S. interests.
-The Administration will, however, expect Russia to make a greater contribution to the efforts itself, and it may expect Russia to alter its behavior in other areas, such as nuclear cooperation with Iran.
+The Bush Administration has requested \$416.7 million for CTR for FY2003.
+Within this budget, funding for Strategic Offensive Arms Elimination would decline, from \$133.4 million to \$70.5 million in Russia and from \$50 million to \$6.5 million in Ukraine.
+These declines occur because much of the agreed work has been completed now that START I implementation is complete.
+At the same time, the Administration has proposed an increase in funding for the chemical weapons destruction facility in Russia from